dsobral/ADER17S/material/ADER17_practical.md

 To remove these unwanted sequences, not only you have to look for the sequence in the reads, but also allow for sequencing errors, as well as the presence of incomplete sequences.
 Tools such as [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html) do precisely this.

-**Task**: In Galaxy, use cutadapt to remove adaptors from sample_adaptors.fastq.
+**TASK**: In Galaxy, use cutadapt to remove adaptors from sample_adaptors.fastq.
 In this sample, we know that we used the illumina adaptor GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT, so try to remove this from the 3' end of reads and see the impact of the procedure using FastQC.
+For this, you need to insert a new adapter in 3', and in the source, select "Enter a custom sequence" (you don't need to add a name, just paste the sequence).
 What happened?
 Almost no read was affected.
 This is because what you get is a readthrough, so you actually have the reverse complement of the adaptor.
 Now, try the same procedure but with AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC (reverse complement of the previous).
 Much better, no?

 One issue of removing the adaptors is that you need to know which ones were used in your data.
 FastQC can already tell you which one was used, and you can then go to the illumina manual to search for its sequence.
 Since Illumina is used most of the time, these adaptors are already integrated in tools like Trimmomatic, which also take in consideration issues like reverse complement.

-**Task**: Use Trimmomatic to remove adaptors from sample_adaptors.fastq using Truseq adaptors and use FastQC to see the impact.
+**TASK**: In Galaxy, Use Trimmomatic to remove adaptors from sample_adaptors.fastq using Truseq adaptors (for this you need to select to perform an initial Illumina clip, then select the appropriate database of adaptors) and use FastQC to see the impact.

-**Task**: As you noticed, you can use Trimmommatic to do both quality and adaptor trimming.
-Use Trimmommatic to do quality filtering and adaptor trimming in sample_quality_and_adaptors.fastq (use Nextera adaptors).
+**TASK**: As you noticed, you can use Trimmommatic to do both quality and adaptor trimming.
+In Galaxy, use Trimmomatic to remove low quality bases from sample_quality_and_adaptors.fastq, as well as the remainings of illumina Nextera adaptors that are still left in some of the reads.
+Like before, you may need to change the type of file from fastq to fastqsanger.

 Paired-end data need to be handled with special care.
 Some quality filtering software will remove reads entirely if their quality is very bad.
 This can result in pairing information being lost, if the other member of the pair is not also removed (or placed in a special set of unpaired sequences).
 Software such as Trimmomatic can also take paired data as input, and handle them properly.

-**Task**: Use Trimmomatic with the 20150821.A-2_BGVR_P218 paired-end example RNA-Seq data (use Truseq adaptors).
+**TASK**: Use Trimmomatic with the 20150821.A-2_BGVR_P218 paired-end example RNA-Seq data (use Truseq adaptors).
 Use FastQC to evaluate the impact of the procedure.
-Notice that, if you use trimmomatic on each individual file, you'll lose the pairing information.
+If you use trimmomatic on each individual file, you'll lose the pairing information.
 Therefore, you need to provide the paired data to Trimmomatic.

-#######TODO - Command line for this part: seqtk; cutadapt; trimmomatic
+Notice that, beside a paired fastq file, you also obtain unpaired reads that lost their pair.

+**Question**: Which one has more reads - unpaired R1, or unpaired R2?

+**TASK**: Run the following command seqtk TODO.

+**TASK**: Run the following command cutadapt TODO.

+**TASK**: Run the following command trimmomatic TODO.

 # <a id="LO5">Learning Outcome 5: Generate alignments of processed reads against a reference genome</a>